System requirements and other deployment considerations for distributed search

 Operating system compatibility

 A non-clustered distributed search deployment can include a combination of search heads and indexers running on any supported operating system.
-For example, you can use a combination of indexers running on different supported Linux operating systems, such as RHEL 6.x and RHEL 7.x.
+For example, you can use a combination of indexers running on different supported Linux operating systems.
 See Supported operating systems in the Installation Manual.

 Splunk Enterprise version compatibility